alejandrotoledoweb/mawi-proveedores/README.md

 # Mawi Challenge - Ruby on Rails Project

 This project was part of a process at Mawi.
-This object of the project was to handle information about providers, jobs and one agenda or appointments for each provider.
+This object of the project was to handle information about providers, jobs and one agenda or appointment for each provider.

 # Requirements for the Information